KRFOSS/kali-docs/arm/kali-linux-beaglebone-black/index.md

 The BeagleBone Black provides a micro-SD card slot for mass storage and if that device is bootable, will use it in preference to the board's "burned-in" Angstrom or Debian operating system.

 By default, the Kali Linux BeagleBone Black image contains a minimum toolset, similar to all the other ARM images.
-If you wish to upgrade the installation to a standard desktop installation, you can include the extra tools by installing the **kali-linux-full** metapackage.
+If you wish to upgrade the installation to a standard desktop installation, you can include the extra tools by installing the **kali-linux-default** metapackage.
 For more information on metapackages, please refer to our [tools site](http://tools.kali.org/kali-metapackages).

 ## Kali Linux on BeagleBone Black - Pre-built Version